Get all the latest data for Algeria

 Insights

-- The typical property in Algeria sells for around 18 million DZD in January 2026, but prices in Algiers can run 40% to 80% higher than the national average due to intense urban demand.
+• A typical property in Algeria sells for around 18 million DZD in early 2026, but prices in Algiers can run 40% to 80% higher than the national average due to intense urban demand concentration.

-- Algeria's property prices rose roughly 6% nationally over the past year, yet real gains after inflation were closer to 4% since consumer prices only increased about 1.7%.
+• Algeria's property prices rose roughly 6% nationally over the past year, yet real gains after inflation were closer to 4% since consumer prices only increased about 1.7% according to the ONS CPI bulletin.

-- The Bank of Algeria cut its policy rate to 2.75% in 2025, which has helped ease mortgage conditions and support buyer activity heading into 2026.
+• The Bank of Algeria cut its policy rate to 2.75% in August 2025, which is supporting buyer confidence and easing mortgage conditions heading into 2026.

-- Neighborhoods along Algiers metro extensions, like Baraki and El Harrach, are seeing some of the fastest price growth because improved transport access directly boosts desirability.
+• Neighborhoods along Algiers metro extensions, like Baraki and El Harrach, are seeing some of the fastest price growth in Algeria because improved transport access directly boosts desirability.

-- Over the next five years, property prices in Algeria could grow by 25% to 45% nationally, with well-connected areas in Algiers potentially reaching 55% cumulative growth.
+• Over the next 5 years, Algeria's property prices are expected to grow 25% to 45% cumulatively in nominal terms nationally, with well-connected Algiers corridors potentially reaching 30% to 55%.

 What are the current property price trends in Algeria as of 2026?